Qrpucp/rem/README.md

 rem's syntax is similar to Docker's but with some encapsulation.
 You can view all commands by running `rem -h`.

-For instance, if you want to obtain a Noetic environment, you first need to pull a remote image with `rem pull noetic`, or build a local image with `rem build noetic`.
+For instance, if you want to obtain a ROS Noetic environment, you first need to pull a remote image with `rem pull noetic`, or build a local image with `rem build noetic`.

-Next, create a virtual environment (container) by running rem run noetic.
+Next, create and start the container by `running rem run noetic`.

-Finally, enter the virtual environment (container) for development by using `rem attach noetic` or `rem exec noetic`.
+Finally, enter the container for development by using `rem attach noetic` or `rem exec noetic`.

 You can replace "noetic" with any other supported ROS version of your choice.
-And by adding your project configuration in `config.json`, dependencies will be automatically installed when building the image locally.
+And by adding your project configuration in [config.json](config/config.json), dependencies will be automatically installed when building the image locally.

-To integrate with VSCode, you need to install the DevContainer plugin and config in VSCode.
+To integrate with VSCode, you need to install the DevContainer plugin and configure in VSCode.

 ```json
 "terminal.integrated.defaultProfile.linux": "zsh_rem",